irmakerkol/Chatbot/README.md

 # Instagram Chatbot Integration with CSV-Based Conditions

 This project is a Flask-based application that integrates with the Instagram Graph API to create a highly flexible chatbot.
-The chatbot uses a CSV file to define keyword-based conditions and returns one or more responses (text messages or button messages) depending on the incoming Instagram message.
+The chatbot uses a CSV file to define keyword-based conditions and returns one or more responses (plain text or button messages) depending on the incoming Instagram message.
 It mimics ManyChat’s behavior by evaluating multiple conditions and sending multiple messages if needed.

 ## Features

 - **CSV-Based Rule Engine:**
-  Define conditions with the following fields in a CSV file:
+  Define conditions in a CSV file using:
   - `contains_all`: All listed keywords must be present in the incoming message.
   - `contains_any`: At least one of the listed keywords must be present.
   - `does_not_contain`: None of the listed keywords should be present.